-MCTs occur when uncontrolled growth of mast cells develop into a lump or tumor.
+MCTs occur when uncontrolled growth of mast cells develops into a lump or tumor.
 The underlying cause of MCTs is unknown.
 As with most forms of cancer, genetic and environmental factors are suggested.

 The MCT can be graded only after it is removed.
 Prior to surgery, the veterinarian may recommend medical management.
 This may include steroids, antihistamines, and histamine blockers to help reduce the inflammation and associated side effects of these tumors prior to surgery.

 Incompletely removed tumors can be treated with a course of radiation therapy for long-term control.
 Additional therapy options include chemotherapy and steroids.
 Chemotherapy is often recommended for dogs with a tumor that is too large to remove surgically, has spread to a lymph node, spread to other places, or has a high likelihood of metastasis.

 Steroids deserve a special mention because they seem to be directly toxic to mast cells and can lead to a brief remission even when used alone.

 Chances for recovery depend upon the grade of the tumor, whether or not complete surgical removal is possible, whether the cancer has spread to other tissues or organs, and the type of therapy that is pursued.
 In cases of complete surgical removal of low-grade tumors, the prognosis is typically good.
 Some dogs may develop other MCTs in the future (in the same area or elsewhere on the body).
 High-grade tumors have a lower survival time and increased rate of mortality.

 Since there is no single identifiable cause, MCTs are impossible to prevent.
 However, dogs that have had one mast-cell tumor in their lives are at risk for developing another mast-cell tumor, so careful monitoring is recommended.
 Mast-cell tumors are not contagious.